 We understand that unknowns about the pandemic, specifically those regarding new variants of the virus are a major concern for many.
 RCC has experienced certain levels of success around COVID-19 and that is due in no small part to the steps that our students and employees have taken to ensure their individual well-being and the well-being of the RCC community as a whole.

 As we continue to return to campus, vigilance will continue to be key.
 Each of us has a personal responsibility to help ensure the safety and well-being of ourselves and those around us.
-RCC Risk Management will continue to be responsible for all COVID-19 case reporting and coordination with Jackson and Josephine County Public Health for any isolation and quarantine requirements.
+RCC Risk Management will continue to be responsible for all COVID-19 case reporting.
+If you have tested positive for COVID-19, please contact Risk Management by emailing Wendy Jones and Sean Taggart.

 Isolation and Quarantine Periods